 Caitlin Hernandez

-Caitlin Hernandez is a sophomore Elementary Education major with a minor in Marketing.
-In addition to working at the Writing Center, she also works for the Office of Campus Activities' Events and Marketing team and serves on the executive board for both Redline A Cappella and the Filipino Organization of Catholic University Students (FOCUS).
-She loves a lot of things, including Starbucks' Iced Brown Sugar Oatmilk Shaken Espresso with vanilla sweet cream cold foam, but especially writing and helping others - she can't wait to see all the friendly faces that pop into Mullen 219!
+Caitlin is a junior Elementary Education major with a minor in Marketing.
+In addition to working at the Writing Center, she is a member of Redline A Cappella and the Filipino Organization of Catholic University Students (FOCUS).
+She is passionate about a lot of things, like playing the piano and eating coffee ice cream, but she especially loves writing and helping others.
+She can't wait to see all the friendly faces that pop into Mullen 219!